Statue of Samuel Adams: Faneuil Hall

-Before being sent to Washington, D.C. the statue was exhibited at the Boston Athenæum where it proved to be so popular that the citizens of Boston commissioned a bronze version for the city.
+Before being sent to Washington, D.C., the statue was exhibited at the Boston Athenæum where it proved to be so popular that the citizens of Boston commissioned a bronze version for the city.
 The bronze version of the statue on a granite base (1880) was installed on Congress Street in Faneuil Hall Plaza in Boston, where Adams gave speeches about British rule and taxation.
 It is based upon the marble statue that she made for the National Statuary Hall Collection.
 She was requested to make another version by the City of Boston.

 Adams attitude suggests one of defiance against British rule, such as the manner in which his arms are crossed, and determination.
 Adam's face is finely chiseled, and he wears citizen's clothing of the period.
 The Revolutionary patriot, Adams founded the Sons of Liberty with John Hancock to protest unfair taxation on the residents of the colonies.
 The statue is meant to convey his attitude at the point, after the Boston Massacre, when Adams demanded that Governor Thomas Hutchinson remove British troops from the city.
 The troops were moved to Castle Island in Boston Harbor.
 The inscription on the monument states "Samuel Adams 1722–1803 – A Patriot – He organized the Revolution, and signed the Declaration of Independence.
 Governor – A True Leader of the People.
 Erected A. D. 1880, from a fund bequeathed to the city of Boston by Jonathan Phillips.
 A statesman, incorruptible and fearless."

 The pedestal is ten feet high.
 That statue sits upon a polished Quincy granite base and cap and a lower nine-feet square base of unpolished Quincy granite.
 The granite plaza surface is marked for 850 ft with the approximate location of the early Colonial shoreline c.
 1630.
 The street layout and building plot plan designations from an 1820 map are shown by etched dashed lines and changes from pink granite to grey granite paving slabs.
-The shoreline marking artwork entitled, A Once and Future Shoreline, is made with etched silhouettes of seaweed, sea grass, fish, shells and other materials found along a high tide line.
+The 1996 shoreline marking artwork by Ross Miller entitled, A Once and Future Shoreline, is made with etched silhouettes of seaweed, sea grass, fish, shells and other materials found along a high tide line.

 It first stood in Adams Square, but was moved for the construction of the Government Center.